-One of the most important aspects of a copy machine repair school is accreditation.
-Students looking into electrical technology programs may want to ensure that their school has been accredited by a legitimate regional or national agency.
+- Students may want to ensure their school has been accredited by a legitimate regional or national agency.

-A major component of an electrical technology program is hands-on work in a laboratory environment.
-Students considering an electrical technology program may want to look for well-equipped, modern computer-based lab facilities.
-These facilities typically feature state-of-the-art testing equipment and tools, as well as a variety of classes in basic electricity and digital concepts.
+- The facilities should feature state-of-the-art testing equipment and tools, as well as a variety of classes in basic electricity and digital concepts.

 Copy Machine Repair Program Overviews